 Allison heads up the fundraising team at the Electronic Frontier Foundation.
 Prior to joining EFF, she spent much of her career fundraising for global health, development, and disaster response organizations including Doctors Without Borders, Mercy Corps, PATH, and END Fund.
 Allison received her undergraduate degree from Brown University and masters from Columbia.
 When not defending civil liberties in the digital world, she can be found in Portland, OR with her husband, children and dogs.
 A foodie and world traveler, Allison loves reading and feels a particular sense of accomplishment when she introduced people to new beloved books.

 Madeleine is the legal support manager on the legal team.
 Prior to joining EFF she worked in practices that represented consumers in complex class action litigation.
 She has a B.A. from the University of Texas at Austin and an M.A. from Camberwell College of Art, London.

-Joe Mullin is a policy analyst at EFF, where he works on platform liability, patent reform, copyright, and free expression online.
+Joe Mullin is a senior policy analyst at EFF, where he works on patents, encryption, platform liability, and free expression online.
 Before joining EFF, Joe worked as a reporter covering legal affairs for the technology website Ars Technica, and American Lawyer’s magazine group.
 Earlier in his journalism career, Joe wrote for The Associated Press and The Seattle Times.
 He has a bachelors degree in history and a masters in journalism, both from the University of California at Berkeley.
 Outside of his work at EFF, Joe enjoys trail running and cycling.

 As the Intake Coordinator here at EFF, Haley is the first point of contact for legal assistance and general information about EFF for the public.
 Prior to EFF, she's worked as a researcher and writer for various local, national, and international human rights organizations.
 She’s also a big fan of live music, good food, other people’s dogs, and traveling far and wide around the planet.